gagan-bansal/geojson2svg/README.md

 **mapExtent** is critical option default are the extents of Web Mercator projection ('EPSG:3857') or also known as Spherical Mercator.
 This projection is used by many web mapping sites (Google / Bing / OpenStreetMap).
 In case your source data is in geographic coordinates, it can be converted on the fly to Web Mercator Projection using [reproject-spherical-mercator](https://github.com/geosquare/reproject-spherical-mercator) or [reproject](https://github.com/perliedman/reproject) or [proj4js](https://github.com/proj4js/proj4js).
 Check my [world map](https://github.com/gagan-bansal/geojson2svg/blob/master/examples/world.html) example for detail.

+**Assigning id to SVG path**

+There are three ways for doing this.
+First and second, `.converter` reads it from `feature.properties.id` or `feature.id`.
+Third way, pass id along with attributes like `converter.convert(feature, {attributes: {id:'foo-1', class: 'bar'}})`.
+Preference order is first as id key in attributes then feature.id and last feature.properties.id.

 ### Examples
 Converts geojson LineString to svg element string:
 ```